lava/mcp-git-training-wheels/README.md

 This MCP server gives the agent some training wheels for using git safely,.
 It ensures that only a specific named set of files can be committed, and also provides a convenient way to fixup earlier commits.
+For best results, use permissions to automatically deny the use of `Bash(git commit:*)` or equivalent.

 It's still using the regular `git commit` command under the hood, so global and global git settings like username, email, and commit signing all apply